redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

 ## Manual Workaround to Scaffold Relational Models

 If you would still like to use Redwood’s generators for this type of schema, our very own **[@rob](https://community.redwoodjs.com/u/rob)** has devised a workaround, aka a Handy-Dandy-Hack™.
-You’ll need to use the following to modify your create and update functions in your Redwood generated Services by running `input` through this:
+You’ll need to use the following to modify your create and update functions in your Redwood-generated Services by running `input` through this:

 ```jsx
 const foreignKeyReplacement = (input) => {